-Keep reading to learn more about the Big Cat Public Safety Act, how keeping big cats hurts the animals, and what the next steps are for making this bill a law.
+Keep reading to learn more about the Big Cat Public Safety Act, how keeping big cats hurts the animals, and how this bill, several years after Tiger King premiered, became law.

-The Big Cat Public Safety Act would prevent future “Tiger Kings” from going into business.
+The Big Cat Public Safety Act will prevent future “Tiger Kings” from going into business.

 The Big Cat Public Safety Act proposes two key updates to the rules regarding the trade of big cats, a designation that includes cheetahs, cougars, jaguars, leopards, lions, tigers, and or any hybrid of these species.